 Read our full Fundrise review.

-When you open an account with Groundfloor, you can invest in short-term, collateralized (backed by the properties themselves) real estate debt instruments with increments of just $10.
+When you open an account with Groundfloor, you can invest in short-term, collateralized (backed by the properties themselves) real estate debt instruments with a minimum investment of just $10.

-Groundfloor presents new investment opportunities on their platform weekly, ensuring investors always have the option to diversify into new projects.
+Groundfloor presents new investment opportunities on its platform weekly, ensuring investors always have the option to diversify into new projects.

 With this in mind, you can also use Groundfloor’s Investment Wizard, a feature that automatically matches available loans with your investment criteria.
 You can select and customize your portfolio with just a few clicks.

-Most loans offered on its platform offer yields from 7.5 to 14%, with a duration between 6 and 12 months.
+Most loans offered on its platform have yields between 7.5 to 14%, with a duration between 6 and 12 months.

 Once you open your account, you can browse available investments and view loan metrics such as rate, term, and ARV (after repair value).

-With Fundrise, you are investing in either Fundrise eREITs or eFunds. eREITs and eFunds are comprised of a basket of non-traded real estate properties, from multifamily apartments to industrial complexes.
+With Fundrise, you are investing in either Fundrise eREITs or eFunds. eREITs and eFunds comprise a basket of non-traded real estate properties, from multifamily apartments to industrial complexes.
 The eREITs and eFunds aim to seek a combination of dividend distribution and capital appreciation, depending on the strategy.